Ana00000/JSD/README.md

 	textx generate rpt/match.rpt --target html+pdf
 	textx generate rpt/player.rpt --target html+pdf
 Every time we choose to generate team/match/player data, 'home.html' will be generated as well.
 This file is basic home page welcome designed using jinja while other files are mainly manipulated via css stylings.

+## Generating Reports
+Reports can be created for matches, teams and players.

+# Matches
+The names of both teams has to be specified, either the full name of the team or the short name ("Arsenal FC" "Arsenal").
+Keyword is "Match: "
+Example:
+    "Match: "Arsenal" vs "Newcastle""

+# Teams
+The name of the team has to be specified.
+Keyword is "Team: "
+Example:
+    "Team:  "Arsenal""

+# Players
+When creating reports for a given player, we need to specify the name of the player in conjunction with the name of the club.
+Keyword is "Team: " and "Club- "
+Example:
+    "Player: Name- "Marcos Alonso", Club- "Chelsea""

+# EXAMPLES:
+# 1
+begin
+    Team:  "Everton"
+    Filter by match date: from-"2020-05-01", to-"2021-09-01"
+    Limit: "20"
+end

+# 2
+begin
+    Match: "Arsenal" vs "Newcastle" end

+# 3
+begin
+    Player: Name- "Marcos Alonso", Club- "Chelsea"
+    Team:  "Arsenal"
+    Filter by match date: from-"2020-05-01", to-"2021-09-01"
+    Filter by status: "FINISHED"

+end